 Most of our training workshops can be booked through Eventbrite.
 Please go our Eventbrite profile to see and book any forthcoming courses.

-CIfA are keen to work with training providers to highlight training courses which meet the needs of our members and the wider sector.
+CIfA is keen to work with training providers to highlight training courses which meet the needs of our members and the wider sector.
 We also include relevant forthcoming training events in our monthly eBulletin, which are circulated to all members around the middle of each month.
 If you would like to include your event in the bulletin, please contact admin [at] archaeologists.net.

 Some institutions also provide opportunities for those in work to access training and postgraduate courses in archaeology and heritage management via online or part time courses.

 The NPPF Decoded – A Practical Problem-Solving Workshop